cryptotrndz/website/privacy.md

 ### 1. Introduction

 Welcome to CryptoTrendz.
-We are committed to protecting your privacy and ensuring the security of your personal information.
+We are committed to protecting your privacy and ensuring the security of your personal information. i.e. We respect your privacy.

 ### 2. Information We Collect